 New York LLC Biennial Report

 An Annual report is essential for all business types.
-It authenticates that the information provided to the Secretary Of the State is accurate & updated.
-The information provided in the annual report helps the State officials to ensure that all the companies pay taxes.
+It authenticates that the information provided to the Secretary of State is accurate & updated.
+The information provided in the annual report helps state officials ensure that all companies pay taxes.
 The New York Biennial Report is filed with the New York Department of State.
+Note that the LLC Biennial Report is not the same as the Certificate of Status in New York.

 Does the State of New York Require an Annual Report Filing?

-The State of New York requires an LLC to file a Biennial Report with the office of the New York Department of State.
-All the legal entities such as C Corporations, Limited Partnerships, Limited Liability Companies, bound to file the Biennial Report In New York.
+The State of New York requires an LLC to file a Biennial Report with the Office of the New York Department of State.
+All the legal entities, such as C Corporations, Limited Partnerships, and Limited Liability Companies, are bound to file the Biennial Report in New York.

 How to File a New York LLC Biennial Report

-The first step in filing the Alabama Biennial Report is to visit the New York Department of State’s Site.
+- Step 1: The first step in filing the New York Biennial Report is to visit the New York Department of State.

-Hover mouse over the Licensing & Business tab.
+- Step 2: Hover the mouse over the Licensing & Business tab.
 Choose Existing Corporations & Businesses from the drop-down list.

-After Clicking on the File tab, you will be directed to a new page.
+- Step 4: After clicking on the File tab, you will be directed to a new page.
 Scroll down & click on the “File your Biennial Statement” Option.

 Filing New York LLC Biennial Report By Mail